Air Cooled Screw Chillers System Manufacturer | Geson Chiller

 Air Chiller Super Fan

-The air cooled chiller uses a screw type compressor.
+The air chiller uses a screw type compressor.
 This component is the driving force that will generate pressure and move the refrigerant through the system.
 The compressor pushes the refrigerant through the tubes that form the system.
 These tubes serve as passage for the refrigerant before it is feed off into the condenser.

 Once the refrigerant passes through the compressor, it does so while in a vapor state with high pressure and high temperature.